-After you have determined what the safe speed is for your vehicle, operate the exhaust brake with the transmission in the lowest gear that will not cause the engine speed to exceed the maximum rated engine speed.
-The optimum braking power of the exhaust brake is reached at the maximum rated engine speed.
-Selecting a lower gear will force the engine RPM to increase, along with engine braking efficiency.
-Start with a higher gear and work downward while observing the engine RPM.
-Note that the maximum rated engine speed (engine red line)
+After you have determined what the safe speed is for your vehicle, operate the engine compression brake or exhaust brake with the transmission in the lowest gear that will not cause the engine speed to exceed the rated engine speed.
+The optimum braking power of the engine compression brake or exhaust brake is reached at rated engine speed.
+Correct gear selection, therefore, is critical.